aspnetzero/documents/docs/en/Features-Mvc-Core-Login.md

 After changing password we are redirected to the **backend application**.

-## User Lockout
+### User Lockout

-As seen in the previous section, you can configure user lockout settings.
 Users are lockout when they enter wrong password for a specified count and duration.
+You can configure lockout settings in the settings page of the application.

 ## Next